OldAlexhub/mostore-be/README.md

 Security and Auth
 - Cookie-based auth: the server uses an httpOnly cookie named `token` for JWTs and a rotating refresh token cookie flow for silently renewing sessions.
-- CSRF double-submit: a non-httpOnly cookie named `csrf` is used together with the `X-CSRF-Token` request header for state-changing requests.
-The CSRF middleware is mounted at `/api` and protects mutating endpoints.

 Environment variables
 - `PORT` — port to run the server on (default 3000)